petershin/liferay-learn/docs/dxp/latest/en/liferay-internals/contributing-to-liferay-development/building-liferay-source.md

 * Respond to the Contributor License Agreement displayed by clicking the *Contribute Solution button*.
 * If a ticket already exists for the issue, participate via the existing ticket.

-## Github
+## GitHub

-Submit your custom changes to Github using the following process:
+Submit your custom changes to GitHub using the following process:

 * Commit logical units of work including a reference to your ticket in JIRA.
 For example: `LPS-83432 Make the example in CONTRIBUTING imperative and concrete`
 * Test your changes thoroughly!
 Consider the wide variety of operating systems, databases, application servers, and other related technologies Liferay Portal supports.
 Make sure your changes in one environment don't break something in another environment.

-Before pushing your branch to your fork on Github, it's a good idea to rebase on the updated version of upstream/master
+Before pushing your branch to your fork on GitHub, it's a good idea to rebase on the updated version of upstream/master

 * Fetch latest commits from master: